Contact us on WhatsApp: +33 6 95 73 52 90

 The required documents for a student visa can vary depending on your nationality and individual circumstances.
 While this list covers the most commonly requested documents, make sure to consult the French consulate’s website or Campus France for specific requirements tailored to your situation.

-2. Passport: Valid for at least 3 months beyond your stay.
-Ensure it has at least 2 blank pages.
+2. Passport: Valid for at least 3 months beyond your stay, and at least 2 blank pages

-6. Proof of accommodation: Rental agreements, hotel reservations or a letter from your host.
+6. Proof of accommodation: Rental agreement, hotel reservation or a letter from your host

 Additional documents may be required based on your situation, such as: